Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Loads and displays images, selectively masks specified background colors, bins pixels by color using either data-dependent or automatically generated color bins, quantitatively measures color similarity among images using one of several distance metrics for comparing pixel color clusters, and clusters images by object color similarity.
 Uses CIELAB, RGB, or HSV color spaces.
 Originally written for use with organism coloration (reef fish color diversity, butterfly mimicry, etc), but easily applicable for any image set.

-tidyvpc — by James Craig, 7 months ago
+tidyvpc — by James Craig, a year ago

 VPC Percentiles and Prediction Intervals